Download Careers360 App

 Osteichthyes: Definition, Classification, Characteristics, Examples, Facts

-The Osteichthyes commonly known as bony fishes is the largest and most diverse class of vertebrates on Earth with involving over 30,000 species.
-These fish possess jaws, differentiating them from jawless fishes (Agnatha) and cartilaginous fishes (Chondrichthyes).
+The Osteichthyes commonly known as bony fishes is the largest and most diverse class of vertebrates on Earth involving over 30,000 species.
+These fish possess jaws, differentiating them from jawless fishes (Agnatha) and cartilaginous fishes (Chondrichthyes) in the Animal Kingdom.
 They have four pairs of gills, which are covered by an operculum on each side.

 This Story also Contains